The-Taimaka-Project/notebook-pipeline-runner/README.md

 ### Modifying the Pipeline

+1. Before you run the pipeline, from the environment (personal computer, etc.) that you usually run the pipeline, type `python3 -m pip freeze > requirements.txt`.
+This will create a requirements.txt which contains all the dependencies needed to run the pipeline normally.

+2. Then, copy and replace the requirements.txt file in the project directory with the one you just created.a

+3. Run `pip3 -m install -r requirements.txt` to install the dependencies into your environment.

+4. Type `python3 main.py --bypass-confirm` to run the dummy pipeline to make sure everything works.
+Now, it's time to modify the pipeline to your liking now that we've verified that the pipeline works.

-To modify the pipeline, edit the `main.py` file.
+5. To modify the pipeline, edit the `main.py` file.
 The `main.py` file contains the main function, which contains an array called `notebooks`, containing the path to each notebook that will be run and in what order they will be run.
 Modify this array to your liking.